mozayed007/Images-PDF-Converter/README.md

 This Tool was tailored for (Free manga Downloader, AKA : FMD): "[https://github.com/dazedcat19/FMD](https://github.com/dazedcat19/FMD/)"

-- The FMD downloads the manga pages as images each chapter is a subdirectory and the check condition for clearing parent folder from subfolders' pdfs spam (deleting chapters pdfs) was  based on name check of the pdf files starting with "Ch", you can either check the condition and edit the check for subfolders correct name or suggest a modification that won't affect the last merged PDF.
+- The FMD downloads the manga pages as images each chapter is a subdirectory and the check condition for clearing parent folder from subfolders' pdfs spam (deleting chapters pdfs) .
+The finalized script is generic and will delete all pdfs in the parent folder that ain't the merged pdf, ***<u>so take care that you don't put other important pdfs in the parent folder !!!</u>***

 ## Usage